top of page

 What Is Reduced Range of Motion?

-Reduced range of motion refers to limitations in how far a joint can move in one or more directions.
-This may occur due to muscle tightness, joint stiffness, or restrictions in surrounding tissues.
+Reduced range of motion refers to a limitation in how far a joint can move in one or more directions.
+This may affect the shoulders, hips, spine, neck, knees, ankles, wrists, or any other joint in the body.

 • Joint stiffness during movement